 The March to Gettysburg:

 Richard Ewell and his 21,806 man Second Corps had performed outstanding work in the Gettysburg Campaign thus far.
 Moving down the Shenandoah Valley, Ewell and the Second Corps had won stunning victories at Second Winchester (June 13-15) and Stephenson ‘s Depot (June 14).
 Confederates had captured 3,856 men, 23 cannon, and over 200,000 rounds of ammunition, 300 supply wagons, and over 300 horses.
-Second Corps staff officer Alexander “Sandie” Pendleton wrote, “The more I see of him [Ewell] the more I am pleases to be with him.
+Second Corps staff officer Alexander “Sandie” Pendleton wrote, “The more I see of him [Ewell] the more I am pleased to be with him.
 In some traits of character he is very much like General Jackson, especially in total disregard of his own comfort and safety…He is so thoroughly honest, too, and has only one desire, to conquer The Yankees.
 I look for great things of him, and am glad to say that our troops have for him a good deal of the same feeling they had towards General [Stonewall] Jackson.”

 Ewell’s men had pillaged south-central Pennsylvania and nearly captured the state capital, Harrisburg.
 Lee recalled Ewell and his men and by the evening of June 30, two-thirds of Second Corps was just over 10 miles north of Gettysburg in the Heidlersberg, Pennsylvania area.